niting007/AWS-Congito_Boto/README.md

-# AWS-Congito_Boto
+# AWS-Boto
-Tutorial for how to use both3 for AWS congnito
+Tutorial for how to use both3 for AWS